 You can really feel that author Janie Bowthorpe has written the book with passion to help others gain the confidence and knowledge they need to help themselves get better.
 However, some may interpret it as being ‘preachy’ or particularly negative about T4-only medications.

-It starts with an introduction about why Janie chose to write the book and each chapter, brilliantly written, gradually introduces us to more aspects that are well-worth knowing, about having hypothyroidism.
+It starts with an introduction about why Janie chose to write the book and each chapter gradually introduces us to more aspects that are well-worth knowing, about having hypothyroidism.
 The first few chapters are written simply, with very basic information about having the condition and some history behind it and as it progresses, it gets that little bit more advanced, but without you really realising.
 She’s wrote it in such a way as to slowly build your knowledge from that of a beginners to advanced, without much effort on your part.

 The book itself covers why T4-only medicines do not help everyone and why staying on them could be causing you to stay hypothyroid with ongoing symptoms.
-It also covers how to order/ask for the correct lab work you require as a hypothyroid patient, how to safely make that switch to NDT and what exactly the fuss with NDT is.
+It also covers how to order or ask for the correct lab work you require as a hypothyroid patient, how to safely make that switch to NDT and what exactly the fuss with NDT is.
 It has lots more useful information, including supplements and dietary info also.

 Have you read this book?
 What did you think?